University of Dhaka: Dhaka University Central Students' Union

-Dhaka University Central Students' Union is the official students' union of the University of Dhaka.
+The Dhaka University Central Students' Union is the official students' union of the University of Dhaka.
 It is better known in Bangladesh as DUCSU.
 It exists to represent Dhaka University students in the university's decision-making, to act as the voice for students in the national higher education policy debate, and to provide direct services to the student body.
-It was established in the academic year of 1922–23 as Dhaka University Student Union.
+It was established in the academic year of 1922–23 as the Dhaka University Student Union.
 Its first constitution was drafted in its general assembly on 30 October 1925.
-In 1953, its constitution was amended and the union was renamed Dhaka University Central Students' Union.
+In 1953, its constitution was amended, and the union was renamed the Dhaka University Central Students' Union.
 In 2019, the last DUCSU election took place after 29 years.
-Since then DUCSU is working for the betterment of the students.
+Since then, DUCSU has been working for the welfare of the students.

 Rankings

 International rankings

-In 2011–12, the University of Dhaka made it into the list of 'Top World Universities' by QS World University Rankings.
+In 2011–12, the University of Dhaka was included in the list of 'Top World Universities' by QS World University Rankings.
 Out of over 30,000 universities around the world, DU was placed at 551.
-In 2014–15, the University of Dhaka was ranked 701 by QS World University Rankings (formerly Times Higher Education–QS World University Rankings).
-In 2015–16, Times Higher Education partnering with Elsevier ranked the university at 654th position among top 800 globally reputed universities.
-In September 2015, QS World University Rankings published their 2015 edition of World University Rankings of 2015/16 and ranked DU at 126th position in Asia and 701–750 position in the world.
-In Times Higher Education 2018 Global University Ranking, University of Dhaka is placed in 1001+ position among the world universities.
+In 2014–15, the University of Dhaka was ranked 701st by QS World University Rankings (formerly Times Higher Education–QS World University Rankings).
+In 2015–16, Times Higher Education partnering with Elsevier ranked the university at 654th position among the top 800 globally reputed universities.
+In September 2015, QS World University Rankings published their 2015 edition of World University Rankings of 2015/16 and ranked DU at 126th position in Asia and in the 701–750 band in the world.
+In the Times Higher Education 2018 Global University Ranking, the University of Dhaka was placed in the 1001+ position among world universities.

 Asian level rankings

-In the 2026 QS Asia University Rankings, the University of Dhaka was ranked 132 in Asia.
-Times Higher Education ranked the University of Dhaka at 191–200 position in the 2016 Asia University ranking.
+In the 2026 QS Asia University Rankings, the University of Dhaka was ranked 132nd in Asia.
+Times Higher Education ranked the University of Dhaka in the 191–200 band in the 2016 Asia University Ranking.

-In the best Asian (and Australian) universities ranking, AsiaWeek ranked the University of Dhaka 37th in 1999 and 64th (overall and multi-disciplinary category) out of 77 ranked universities in 2000.
+In the Best Asian (and Australian) Universities ranking, Asiaweek ranked the University of Dhaka 37th in 1999 and 64th (overall and multi-disciplinary category) out of 77 ranked universities in 2000.

-In 2000, the university got a comparatively higher rank in student selectivity (23rd) while got a lower ranking in academic reputation (74th), faculty resources (59th), research (65th), and financial resources (74) categories.
+In 2000, the university received a comparatively higher rank in student selectivity (23rd) while receiving lower rankings in academic reputation (74th), faculty resources (59th), research (65th), and financial resources (74th).

-According to the subject-wise ranking by the QS World University Rankings by Subject 2015 – English Language & Literature, only two South Asian universities, including the University of Dhaka (ranking 251–300), were found in the rankings.
+According to the subject-specific ranking by the QS World University Rankings by Subject 2015 – English Language & Literature, only two South Asian universities, including the University of Dhaka (ranked 251–300), were included in the rankings.